Petiazediter/SpotifyApp/README.md

 This application is an only frontend application.
 You can run the application with the `ng serve` terminal command.

+The application is live in this site: https://jolly-pasteur-550bcd.netlify.app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.

 ## Development server